50 years of Southern philanthropy

 I’ll close by mentioning a few trends in the field that appear to be gaining some traction, or at least generating a great deal of conversation.

-- General operating support—I wouldn’t describe it yet as a major change, but our data shows Southern foundations are increasingly providing more funding for general operating support.
-It has grown from about 16 percent of total giving to about 19 percent in recent years.
+- General operating support — I wouldn’t describe it as a major change yet, but our data shows Southern foundations are increasingly providing more funding for general operating support, which has grown from about 16 percent of total giving to about 19 percent in recent years.

-- Democracy—if you don’t already know about it, I would encourage you all to take a look at Foundation Funding for U.S. Democracy to see what kinds of work foundations are doing in this space.
+- Democracy — If you aren’t already familiar with it, I would encourage you to take a look at Foundation Funding for U.S. Democracy to see what kinds of work foundations are doing in this space.
 Foundations have a critical role to play here.

 - Participatory grantmaking — Funders are increasingly engaging the communities they serve in the grantmaking process.

 - Collaboration — This is where the promise of true impact lies.
 Use the laboratory for knowledge sharing and experimentation that SECF and similar associations provide to leverage your collective strength to make a difference.